-Serbia: GazpromNeft Oil industry Co NIS started 2015 with loss29.
-May 2015. / News Serbia Energy
+Serbia: GazpromNeft Oil industry Co NIS started 2015 with loss, News Serbia Energy

 The loss of the Serbia Oil company in the first three months of this year is almost five billion dinars, and it is not unexpected for the experts.